-The applicant has performed a Class III Cultural Resources Survey for the entire area within the proposed license boundary (Powertech, 2009b).
-The survey documented many archaeological sites within the proposed license boundary.
-The staff has reviewed the archeological survey and documented its initial impact assessment to archeological sites found in the boundary in its draft SEIS published in November 2012 (ADAMS Accession Numbers ML12312A039 and ML12312A040).
-The staff also continues to work with Native American Tribes to identify properties of cultural and religious significance to the Tribes that might be present in the proposed license boundary and disclose the potential impacts and possible mitigation measures (as necessary).
-The staff also plans to develop a Memorandum of Agreement or a Programmatic Agreement to capture any mitigation strategy developed during the continued consultation efforts.
+The applicant performed a Class III Cultural Resources Survey for the entire area within the proposed license boundary (Powertech, 2009b).
+The survey documented many archaeological sites.
+The staff reviewed the archeological survey materials, documented its initial impact assessment to archeological sites found within the site, and proposed mitigation measures for affected sites in its Final SEIS published in January 29, 2014 (ADAMS Accession Numbers ML14024A477 and ML14024A478).
+The staff consulted with interested Indian Tribes on the identification of properties of cultural and religious significance to the Tribes located at the Dewey-Burdock site.
+Tribal cultural surveys and tribal properties located are described in the tribal survey report.
+(ADAMS Accession Number ML13343A142).
+The staff published its determination on the eligibility of cultural resources for listing on the National Register of Historic Places and its determination of effects.
+(ADAMS Accession Number ML13343A155 and ADAMS Accession Number ML13354B948.